TodePond/TodePondDotCom/sky/thoughts/readme.md

 https://mas.to/@TodePond/116459307414412645

 The examples above come from mastodon.
-At some point we created an unstructured thoughts channel on the London live coding? discord server, and that's where most of the unstructured thoughts go nowadays.
+At some point we created an unstructured thoughts channel on the London live coding? discord server, and that's where most of the unstructured thoughts go nowadays but i try to share them outside too.

 eg: https://mas.to/@TodePond/116334698402973862